grupyrn/jararaca/README.md

 Now you can open [http://localhost:8000](http://localhost:8000) in your browser

-If the website interface isn't looking very well, try to run
+If the website interface isn't looking very well:

+Set your enviroment variable `DEBUG=True` on `.env` file and activate it using `source .env`

+OR

+Run the command below

 ```
 python manage.py collectstatic